Damoh railway station

 Damoh railway station is a railway station serving Damoh city, in Damoh district of Madhya Pradesh.
 Damoh is a 'A' Category railway station of West Central Railway Zone of Indian Railways.
 Its code is DMO.
 It serves Damoh city.
 The station consists of three platforms.
 Passenger, Express and Superfast trains halt here.

+Structure

+It is located at 383 m above sea level and has three platforms.It is located on Katni - Bina main line of the Indian Railways.

 Major trains

 The following trains originate from Damoh railway station: